-- 2 tbsp. soy sauce
+- 2 tablespoons soy sauce

-- 1/2 tsp. white pepper (or substitute 1/4 tsp. black pepper)
+- 1/2 teaspoon white pepper (or substitute 1/4 teaspoon black pepper)

 - 1 egg

-- For the Dipping Sauce:
+- For the Dipping Sauce

-- 1/4 c. soy sauce
+- 1/4 cup soy sauce

-- 1 tsp. dark soy sauce
+- 1 teaspoon dark soy sauce

-- 1 tsp. sesame oil
+- 1 teaspoon sesame oil

-- 1 tbsp. fish sauce
+- 1 tablespoon fish sauce

-- 2 tsp. sugar
+- 2 teaspoon sugar

 - 1 squeeze of fresh lime juice (or to taste)

-- Optional: fresh-cut chilies (or 1/2 tsp. cayenne pepper)
+- Optional: fresh-cut chilies (or 1/2 teaspoon cayenne pepper)

 Spoon a little of the filling in the middle of each wrapper, then dip your fingers in the water and run them around the outside of the wrapper to moisten it.

 Bring the sides of the wrapper up over the filling and press together to seal.
 If it doesn't seal, moisten the edges with a little more water.

 While dumplings are steaming, stir the dipping sauce ingredients together.
 Do a taste test, adding more lime juice if too salty for your taste or more sugar if you'd prefer it sweeter.

-When dumplings are cooked, remove from the steamer and serve immediately with the dipping sauce on the side.
+When dumplings are cooked, remove from the steamer and either serve immediately or fry them, as described below.

 Optional: For chewier (gyoza/potsticker-style) dumplings, set a frying pan over medium heat with 1 tablespoon oil.
 Briefly fry the steamed dumplings to brown the bottom and sides.
 Note that they will brown quickly (and also burn quickly).
 This step only takes a few extra seconds and makes the dumplings extra delicious.